 “Glyphosate causes extreme disruption of the microbe’s function and lifecycle.
 What’s worse, glyphosate preferentially affects beneficial bacteria, allowing pathogens to overgrow and take over, including the highly toxic Clostridium botulinum.” –Dr. Mercola

-As numerous articles associate gluten with celiac disease (sprue) and leaky gut, in which undigested food proteins are allowed to enter the blood stream, causing numerous inflammatory problems as well as gluten sensitivity.
+As numerous articles associate gluten with celiac disease (sprue) and leaky gut, in which undigested food proteins are allowed to enter the bloodstream, causing numerous inflammatory problems as well as gluten sensitivity.
 It’s time to ask: why am I so sensitive to gluten?
 And why some of my friends, sensitive to gluten as well, find a little help with organic grains.

-The studies show that the modern grains have more than 40% more gluten than a few decades ago, but is that the only reason?
+The studies show that modern grains have more than 40% more gluten than a few decades ago, but is that the only reason?
 I found a study that actually shows the link between gluten sensitivity and glyphosate (Roundup®).
 This study systematically shows how all of these features of the celiac disease or gluten intolerance can be explained by glyphosate causing imbalance in the gut bacteria, forming other toxins and preventing important nutrients from food to digest like deficiencies in iron, cobalt, molybdenum and copper.
 The study argues that a key system-wide pathology in celiac disease is impaired sulphate supply to the tissues and that this is also a key component of glyphosate’s toxicity to humans.
 The study also urges governments globally to reexamine their policy towards glyphosate and to introduce new legislation that would restrict its usage.
 (14,15)

 “Not only does glyphosate prevent the manufacture of the amino acids, but it causes our bacteria to create very toxic alternatives, which have an effect on our intestines “like a wrecking-ball.”
 Normally liver would do the job of getting rid of the toxins but glyphosate also inactivates the liver’s defense system.”

-The story with aluminium may be even worse than glyphosate alone: glyphosate latches onto aluminium (“chelates it”) and then bypasses all the defence systems designed for keeping it out and tested for thousands of years.
+The story with aluminium could be even worse than glyphosate alone: glyphosate latches onto aluminium (“chelates it”) and then bypasses all the defence systems designed for keeping it out and tested for thousands of years.
 (16)

 “Should you eat grain products contaminated with glyphosate, especially those baked using aluminum-rich baking powder, you may be importing both the aluminum and the gluten quickly through your leaky gut membranes.” – Martin Michener, PhD